Skip to content

 1. Lifestyle Modifications

-• Consistent physical activity (especially resistance and aerobic exercise)
+• Regular physical activity (especially resistance and aerobic exercise)

-• Treating depression, sleep apnea, or other chronic illnesses
+• Address sleep apnea, depression, or other chronic illnesses that worsen symptoms

 3. Psychological and Relationship Support

-• Individual or couples therapy to address mood changes, adjustment difficulties, or relationship strain
+• Individual or couples therapy for mood issues, relationship difficulties, or sexual communication

 4. Testosterone Replacement Therapy (TRT)